slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Create a corpus

 Now that we have our labeled dataset, the next step is to create a corpus.
-We take the first 3 sentences from each document (100 PubMed articles).
+We take the first 3 sentences from each document.
 The resulting corpus is a python dictionary; a sample of the output is below:

 ```
 ['This 60-year-old male was hospitalized due to moderate ARDS from COVID-19 with symptoms of fever, dry cough, and dyspnea.
 We encountered several difficulties during physical therapy on the acute ward.
 First, any change of position or deep breathing triggered coughing attacks that induced oxygen desaturation and dyspnea.',